Perennials/logging-node/README.md

 	}
 }

+class MyApp extends PerennialApp {

+	// customize options for the log session, that will be created in the constructor determineSessionProps () {
+		return { DirectoryFormat: 'myapp-{SessionType}-{SessionIndex}{SessionName}' };
+	}
+}

-// construct a new HttpApp, tell it our request class is MyAppRequest var app = new LoggedHttpApp( MyAppRequest, '0.0.0.0', 1337 );
+// construct a new HttpApp, tell it our request class is MyAppRequest var app = new MyApp( MyAppRequest, '0.0.0.0', 1337 );

 // log sessions will be written in this directory, or the temp directory app.setStorageDir( __dirname );

-// we can customize the session directory naming FileSession.DirectoryFormat = 'myapp-{LogSession}{SessionName}';
+// log something in the app log session console.log( 'Starting to listen on 0.0.0.0:1337' );
 app.startListening();
 ```